ntrainor1/FilmQueryProject/README.md

 Pressing 3 ends the program while wishing the user goodbye.

+JUnit tests are also supplied for various outputs for the methods used by FilmQueryApp in DatabaseAccessorObject in the test folder.

 ### Lessons Learned

 - JUnit tests for assertEquals or assertNull are difficult when working with complex Objects like Films and Actors.
 A helpful method around this issue is to break up an Object into its fields, such as id, title, or last_name to determine if the Object is null or if the Object is the correct Object for a given id.